Welcome to 2016-2017 Graduate Catalog

 This year, UCF approved two new programs:

-Six new graduate certificate programs were approved:
+Four new graduate certificate programs were approved:

-Program name changes occurred for the following programs:
+Other program changes occurred for the following programs:

 The university is proud to offer several merit-based fellowships to new degree-seeking graduate students.
 Each year, incoming graduate students who apply by the Fall Priority admissions deadline are eligible for university fellowship consideration.
 Our most prestigious doctoral fellowships provide four years of support (including a fellowship stipend, tuition support, and health insurance coverage) to the most qualified doctoral applicants to the institution.

 Students who have successfully completed a McNair Scholars program as an undergraduate are encouraged to apply for the UCF Graduate McNair Fellowship.
 This award provides financial support to the most outstanding undergraduate McNair scholars who enroll in UCF graduate programs.
 More information is available at UCF Graduate Fellowships.

 The Graduate Dean's fellowship is offered to superior graduate students who are newly enrolling in one of UCF's master's, specialist, or doctoral programs.
 These awards provide a fellowship stipend as a supplement to a qualifying graduate assistantship.